rainje/Monokai/README.md

-Brackets Theme: Monokai
+Brackets Theme: Monokai Dark Soda
 ===

-This theme is based on the _monokai_ color scheme from [Sublime Text](http://sublimetext.com/).
+This theme is based on the _monokai_ dark soda color scheme from [Sublime Text](http://sublimetext.com/).

 Screenshots
 ---